University of Maryland, Baltimore County: Extension

-Research and Creative Achievement
+Research and creative achievements

 UMBC is among the fastest-growing research universities in the country and is classified as a Doctoral University with Very High Research Activity by the Carnegie Foundation.
 The university consistently ranks among the top 100 public U.S. institutions in federal research and development expenditures.
 UMBC's research themes focus on environmental sciences, especially atmospheric physics and remote sensing, Earth and space sciences, and ecology and remediation; on health and life sciences, including marine biotechnology and bio sciences and engineering; on data sciences and national security, with special focus on cybersecurity and artificial intelligence, cognitive computing, health IT, and big data analytics; on health equity and policy studies, and on public humanities and the arts.

 The university is ranked among the top 15 U.S. universities in NASA funding.
 UMBC's NASA-funded centers at NASA Goddard include the Joint Center for Earth Systems Technology (JCET), the Goddard Planetary Heliophysics Institute (GPHI), and the Center for Space Sciences and Technology (CSST).
 In April 2021, CSST received an additional $54 million in funding from NASA Goddard for astrophysics research.

 Faculty at UMBC have been recognized with 40 National Science Foundation CAREER Awards since 1995, including nine since 2017.
 Two UMBC researchers have received the Presidential Early Career Award in Science and Engineering (PECASE) — one from NSF in 2005 and one from NSA in 2014.
 UMBC also has one of only two Howard Hughes Medical Institute investigators at a public university in Maryland, a National Academy of Sciences member, as well as a DARPA Young Faculty Award winner, and NASA's 2012 Distinguished Public Service Medal recipient.
-UMBC faculty regularly receive Fulbright and Guggenheim fellowship.
+UMBC faculty regularly receive Fulbright and Guggenheim fellowships.